-Arctic Decals is a small ”one-man-band” waterslide decal producer, with the focus mainly on obscure civil aircraft subjects, mainly from the Northern hemisphere, however exotic subjects from other areas are also produced.
+Arctic Decals is a small ”one-man-band” waterslide decal producer, with the focus mainly on obscure, out-of-mainstream civil aircraft subjects.

 Because of very small print runs, decals are printed with a laser printer, UV-ink printer or an ALPS printer.
 The process depends on the colours and quantity of the sets required.
-Silk screen printing is used for larger print runs.
 Arctic Decals also produces occasionally bespoke 'custom' decals for those who need unique decals.
-It is also possible to order decals printed in other scales.
+It is also possible to order decals of our range printed in other scales.

 Many of the decal sets also include pre-cut self-adhesive vinyl or Kabuki (that yellow ”Tamiya”-tape type) painting masks.